Professor Rebecca Probert

 My research interests lie in the overlapping areas of marriage, cohabitation, bigamy and divorce.

 My first monograph, Marriage Law and Practice in the Long Eighteenth Century: A Reassessment (Cambridge University Press, 2009) looks at how couples married in eighteenth-century England (shattering a few myths about common-law marriage, broomstick weddings and hand-fasting along the way).
 My second, The Legal Regulation of Cohabitation: From Fornicators to Family, 1600-2010 (Cambridge University Press, 2012) demonstrated the rarity of cohabitation in earlier centuries and how the common-law marriage myth only emerged in the 1970s.
-I am currently working on two monographs - one examining the origins of the modern law of marriage and the second the law of bigamy.
+I have just completed a third monograph, Tying the Knot: The Formation of Marriage 1836-2020, which will be published by Cambridge University Press in October 2021.
+My next monograph will be an exploration of bigamy in England and Wales from the seventeenth century to the present day.

 I have also written a number of books for family historians.
 Marriage Law for Genealogists (Takeaway, 2012) examines how, when, why and where our ancestors married, while Divorced, Bigamist, Bereaved?
 (Takeaway 2015) examines second marriages (some legal, some not).
 A Noble Affair: The Remarkable True Story of the Runaway Wife, the Bigamous Earl, and the Farmer's Daughter (Takeaway, 2013), written with Joanne Bailey and Julie Shaffer, tells the story of Henry Cecil, 10th Earl of Exeter, and his rather colourful marital history, while The Rights and Wrongs of Royal Marriage: How the law has led to heartbreak, farce and confusion and why it must be changed (Takeaway, 2011) examines the special rules that apply to the marriages of members of the Royal Family.